History of Georgia (country): The 18th and 19th century

+Roman Bagration, member of a Georgian military family, participated in campaigns to recapture historically Georgian lands from the Ottoman Empire.

-In the early 18th century, Kartli, the most politically dominant region of all Georgian areas, saw a partial recovery under Vakhtang VI, who instituted a new law code and tried to improve the economy.
+In the early 18th century, Kartli, the most politically dominant region of Georgia areas, saw a partial recovery under Vakhtang VI, who instituted a new law code and tried to improve the economy.
 His reign saw the establishment of the first Georgian-language printing press in 1709.

+In 1722–1724, a successful Afghan invasion of Persia was followed by invasions from Turkey and Russia.
+In the Treaty of Constantinople (1724), Turkey and Russia divided a large part of Persia between them, including Georgia, which went to Turkey.

-Following a civil war and the resulting chaos that happened in the whole Safavid Empire after its disintegration and overthrow, the Ottomans and Russians decided to divide large parts of Persia in the Treaty of Constantinople (1724).
-Georgia got divided by the two.
-Following Persia's quick resurgence under Nader Shah of Iran, the Ottomans were ousted from Kakheti and the rest of Georgia in 1735 by Nader after two years of rule, which resulted in the quick reestablishment of Persian rule over this time almost all of Georgia.
-Teimuraz sided with the Persians and was installed as a Persian wali (governor) in neighboring Kartli.
-However, many Georgian nobles refused to accept the new regime and rose in rebellion in response to heavy tribute levied by Nader Shah upon the Georgian provinces.
-Nonetheless, Teimuraz and Heraclius remained loyal to the shah, partly in order to prevent the comeback of the rival Mukhrani branch, whose fall early in the 1720s had opened the way to Teimuraz's accession in Kartli.
-He then served as a lieutenant to his father and assumed the regency when Teimuraz was briefly summoned for consultations in the Persian capital of Isfahan in 1744.
-In the meantime, Heraclius defeated a coup attempt by the rival Georgian prince Abdullah Beg of the Mukhrani dynasty, and helped Teimuraz suppress the aristocratic opposition to the Persian hegemony led by Givi Amilakhvari.
+Nader Shah revived Persia, expelled the Afghans, and drove the Turks out of Kakheti and the rest of Georgia in 1735.

+Teimuraz sided with the Persians and was installed as a Persian wali (governor) in Kakheti.
+However, many Georgian nobles refused to accept the new regime and rebelled gainst the heavy tribute levied by Nader Shah.
+Teimuraz and his son Heraclius remained loyal to Persia, partly in order to prevent the comeback of the rival Mukhrani branch, whose fall early in the 1720s had opened the way to Teimuraz's accession in Kartli.
+Heraclius served as a lieutenant to his father and assumed the regency when Teimuraz was briefly summoned for consultations in the Persian capital of Isfahan in 1744.
+In the meantime, Heraclius defeated a coup attempt by the rival Georgian prince Abdullah Beg of the Mukhrani dynasty, and helped Teimuraz suppress the aristocratic opposition to Persian hegemony led by Givi Amilakhvari.
 As a reward, Nader Shah granted the kingship of Kartli to Teimuraz and of Kakheti to Heraclius, and also arranged the marriage of his nephew Ali-Qoli Khan, who eventually would succeed him as Adil Shah, to Teimuraz's daughter Kethevan.

 Yet, both Georgian kingdoms remained under heavy Persian tribute until Nader Shah was assassinated in 1747.
-Teimuraz and Heraclius took advantage of the ensuing political instability in Persia to assert their independence and expelled Persian garrisons from all key positions in Georgia, including Tbilisi.
+Teimuraz and Heraclius took advantage of the ensuing political instability to assert Georgian independence and expelled Persian garrisons from all key positions in Georgia, including Tbilisi.
 In close cooperation with each other, they managed to prevent a new revolt by the Mukhranian supporters fomented by Ebrahim Khan, brother of Adel Shah, in 1748.
 They concluded an anti-Persian alliance with the khans of Azerbaijan who were particularly vulnerable to the aggression from Persian warlords and agreed to recognize Heraclius's supremacy in eastern Transcaucasia.
 In 1752, the Georgian kings sent a mission to Russia to request 3,000 Russian troops or a subsidy to enable them to hire Circassian mercenaries in order to invade Persia and install a pro-Russian government there.
 The embassy failed to yield any results, however, for the Russian court was preoccupied with European affairs.